HOLDFAST Project

 GOAT

-A series about a man and a goat wandering through a treeless landscape that I made after a camping trip in the Pilbara.
+A series about a man and a goat wandering through a treeless landscape, made after a camping trip in the Pilbara.
 A nod to Sydney Nolan’s Burke series and the futility of man versus nature - but rather than a camel we have a goat.
 Goats were often sighted roadside, running in feral gangs or staring us down.
 Our northern lands are littered with stories of conquest and daring as much as it contains a history of tears and hardship.
 The Goat can be interpreted as the Greatest Of All Time, the devil, a symbol of power or clown.

 Oil and copper foil on cradled FSC timber, 23 x 30 cm